 Regardless of the trim level you select, all new Highlanders use the same 2.5-litre four-cylinder petrol engine, paired to a small battery and motors.
 Pulling away, the Highlander’s electric motors and 239Nm of torque means there's no need for you to break out the lead foot to get the seven-seater behemoth off the line.

-In terms of fuel economy, Toyota claims the Highlander will return 39.2 to 39.7mpg, which is adequate for an SUV of this size that isn't a plug-in hybrid.
+In terms of fuel economy, Toyota claims the Highlander will return 39 to nearly 40mpg, which is adequate for an SUV of this size that isn't a plug-in hybrid.
 However, because it isn't a plug-in, the Highlander can only cover short distances on electric power alone.
 But the motors can still drive the wheels when the engine is being used as a generator for the battery.
 There are other quirks, most of which come from the familiar CVT gearbox.

 The Highlander can get from 0-62mph in 8.3 seconds and reach a top speed of 111mph.
 It does features a 'sport' mode, although you'll never feel inclined to take it out of normal or even eco mode, as its extremely comfortable ride and hybrid system best suit driving around town and cruising on the motorway.
 The only noises intruding into the cabin are from the wind over passing over the side mirrors at higher speeds.
 Where it falls down is when you encounter a curvy B-road, which is when the Highlander’s two-tonne weight can cause it to wallow through bends.